Research Groups

 Quantum Information Science

 Quantum computing is a model of computation based on the laws of quantum mechanics.
 Quantum computers appear to be qualitatively more powerful than classical computers and have the potential to revolutionize cryptography as well as all areas of science that study complex quantum systems (e.g. physics, chemistry, biology).
-Research interests in the theory group include the study of quantum... more
+Research interests in the theory group include... more

 Sublinear Algorithms